erdemiraysu/Exploratory-Movie-Analyses/README.md

 * Gather more information about Microsoft’s allocated budget to be able to provide more sensitive suggestions.

 ***
-* The full analysis in the [jupyter notebook](https://github.com/erdemiraysu/Movies_EDA_Project1/blob/master/MovieProject_Notebook.ipynb).
+* The full analysis is in the [jupyter notebook](https://github.com/erdemiraysu/Movies_EDA_Project1/blob/master/MovieProject_Notebook.ipynb).
-* Summary of the findings are in the [presentation](https://github.com/erdemiraysu/Movies_EDA_Project1/blob/master/Presentation.pdf).
+* Summary of the main findings are in the [presentation](https://github.com/erdemiraysu/Movies_EDA_Project1/blob/master/Presentation.pdf).

 ## Repository Structure
     .